The Bias-Variance Tradeoff

 computing the square root of the average MSE.

-‘s 10-fold cross-validated MSE by setting the
+dt‘s 10-fold cross-validated MSE by setting the

-argument to ’neg_mean_squared_error’
+scoring argument to ’neg_mean_squared_error’.

 # edited/added